Service

 • You have been or plan on being in the sun or tanning bed within 24 hours

-• If you’ve recently had treatments such as: Chemical Peel, Dermabrasion, Microdermabrasion or Cosmetic Injections
+• If you’ve recently had treatments such as: chemical peel, Dermabrasion, Microdermabrasion or cosmetic injections

-• You are currently taking acne medication such as: Accutane (affects all body waxing), Retin-A (affects areas the cream is used on) or any other prescribed acne medication.
-After 6 months of completing your acne medication, your skin will be less sensitive and less prone to scarring and you will be able to wax again.
+• After 6 months of completing your acne medication, your skin will be less sensitive and less prone to scarring and you will be able to wax again!

 • Consult your Doctor or Dermatologist about any other concerns.